Top Quark Physics at the Tevatron: Event Reconstruction

 Other algorithms exploiting the long lifetime of $b$-decays are sometimes employed such at ``jet probability'' algorithms, or simple ``counting'' (displaced tracks) algorithms.
-In general these are less powerful than the vertex algorithm described above.
+In general these offer additional efficiency at the cost of higher $udsg$-jet mis-identification rates.

 Often multiple algorithms are employed and then combined using various multivariate techniques to yield another 10-20\% (relative) increase in the efficiency for identifying $b$-jets for the same $udsg$ misidentification rate.
 An example is described in detail in~\cite{DzBtagging}.